JBonifay/CCPP/docs/INITIAL_CONVERSATION.md

 **Claude**: "Does Workspace have business rules?"

 **User's Answer**:
-> "I think workspace will have business rules depending on the membership, like freemium 2 projects, premium unlimited"
+> "I think workspace will have business rules depending on the SubscriptionTier, like freemium 2 projects, premium unlimited"

 **Decision**: Workspace is FULL AGGREGATE with business rules:
 - Freemium tier: max 2 projects